ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

-bugvoice_save | norecord | Write buffered voice attachment data to file. buildcubemaps | cl | Build Cubemaps buildcubemaps_renderdoc_capture | cl | Default: -1<br>Capture a specific cubemap with RenderDoc during buildcubemaps. buymenu | cl, server_can_execute | Show or hide main buy menu buyrandom | sv | Buy random primary and secondary.
+bugvoice_save | norecord | Write buffered voice attachment data to file. buildcubemaps | cl | Build Cubemaps buildcubemaps_renderdoc_capture | cl | Default: -1<br>Capture a specific cubemap with RenderDoc during buildcubemaps. button_info | release | Display information about the specified key or button. buymenu | cl, server_can_execute | Show or hide main buy menu buyrandom | sv | Buy random primary and secondary.
 Primarily for deathmatch where cost is not an issue. c_maxdistance | cl, a | Default: 200<br>